Mshl2299/Ast-Emmental/README.md

 ---
 AST-Emmental is an arcade-style game inspired by classics including Asteroids and Snake.
-This game, coded mostly from scratch in HTML/CSS/JS was made as part of my Capstone Project.
+This game was coded from scratch in HTML/CSS/JS, with original ship sprites, and backgrounds and audio borrowed online.

 ## Issues, bugs, feedback, suggestions :ant:
 Please go to the **Issues** tab if you experience any major bugs, and press "New Issue" if you do not see your bug already there.